 By signing the application form you (Applicant) hereby agree to enter into a legally binding contract (Contract) with Intercultural Outreach Initiative, Inc (“IOI”), a Florida 501(c)(3) tax-exempt corporation, and to be bound by these terms and conditions as if contained within the Application Form.

-Project – means the project described Deposit – means the deposit of five hundred ($500) submitted with the Application Form or latest before visa process is to commence; Applicant Costs – means the costs and expenses that the Applicant is wholly responsible for including all airfares, travel and medical insurance, personal travel costs and expenses as described in Clause 4.1.2; Application Form – means the application form for the Project contained on IOI’s web site and Application shall be construed accordingly.
+Project – means the project described Deposit – means the deposit of two hundred ($200) submitted with the Application Form or latest before visa process is to commence; Applicant Costs – means the costs and expenses that the Applicant is wholly responsible for including all airfares, travel and medical insurance, personal travel costs and expenses as described in Clause 4.1.2; Application Form – means the application form for the Project contained on IOI’s web site and Application shall be construed accordingly.
 Project Costs – means fees payable by the Applicant pursuant to Clause 4.1 such costs relating to those items stated in the IOI volunteer brochure;

 3. Conditions of Application